MacKuba

 There are a few things missing on Bluesky that are available on some other networks.
 Some of these are limitations of the protocol, and some are just a matter of too much work and too few hands to do it – the team is still pretty small and they have a ton of things to build to catch up with more mature platforms (Mastodon) or those with more people and funds (Threads), and they need to prioritize and some things are always put off.

-That said, in recent months they’ve started accepting outside contributions and some recent features have actually been submitted as PRs from external developers.
+That said, in recent months they’ve started accepting outside contributions and some recent smaller features have actually been submitted as PRs from external developers.

 Some things that are still missing: